RobbeSwinnen/documentation/introduction/features.md

 ---

-:icon-sign-in: — Welcome to Sapphire's Join Roles feature!
+:icon-sign-in: — Welcome to Sapphire's Join Roles module!
 This helpful tool allows you to automatically assign roles to newly joined members within your server, making the onboarding process a breeze.

 By utilizing the Join Roles feature, you can easily allocate specific roles to new members without having to manually assign them.
 This saves you time and effort while ensuring that your new members are quickly integrated into your community with the appropriate roles.